maciejkra/kubernetes-training/day1/11_volume/task.md

 1. Create volume `<??> volume my-volume`
 2. List new volume
 3. Run 2 containers with sh running in CMD (`alpine` for example)

-First with `-v my-volume:/data:ro`
+- Run first with `-v my-volume:/data:ro`
-Second with `-v my-volume:/data`
+- Run second with `-v my-volume:/data`

-4. In second container create new file in `/data` folder
+1. In second container create new file in `/data` folder
-5. Verify first container can read file
+2. Verify first container can read file
-6. Verify first container can't write file to `/data`
+3. Verify first container can't write file to `/data`